practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 More Questions to Ask

-1. Rotary Encoder Index pin? - Test to see what is required
+1. Rotary Encoder Index pin? - Test to see what is required  - Index doesnt seems to be required - leaving connected anyway [x]

-2. Limit Switches - quantity of inputs, 3 seems high - Solution Only have 1 or 2 max on IoT board, keep the other as an option for the raw MCU option
+2. Limit Switches - quantity of inputs, 3 seems high - Solution Only have 1 or 2 max on IoT board, keep the other as an option for the raw MCU option [x]

-3. Purpose of Line receiver - datasheet for some encoder devices specify this

 4. Applying PWm to both pins and using INH pins does NOT seem to work Belive this is due to full H-Bridge topology - both sides must be active to pass current
  - Both INH inputs MUST be HIGH and PWM is applied to 1 of IN1 or IN2